WEHI-Education/wehi-shell-novice/episodes/05-loop.md

 done
 ```

-and we can apply this to our example like this:
+and we can apply this to our example.
+We want to extract the each species
+classification, i.e. the second line of the each file.

 ```bash
 $ for filename in basilisk.dat minotaur.dat unicorn.dat